|

 It’s unique, patented design maintains the gas pressure in the delivery hose.

-MIG gun body and cable during weld stoppage.
+MIG gun body and cable during each weld stoppage.

 Maintaining the higher pressure also retains the systems ability to

-automatically compensate for varying pressure drops in the delivery hose when
+automatically compensate for varying pressure drops in the MIG system as

 compensated to maintain the preset flow.
 That is a key reason regulator

-flow systems are designed to operate at these pressures.
+flow systems are designed to operate at higher pressures.
 Want to

 understand why high pressure regulator/flowmeters are